kushalsamant/ask/README.md

 **Example Chain**:
 ```
-Theme: architectural_design
+Theme: design_research
-Q1: "How can we design sustainable buildings?"
+Q1: "How can we design sustainable systems?"
-A1: "Sustainable building design involves energy efficiency, renewable materials, and passive design strategies..."
+A1: "Sustainable design involves energy efficiency, renewable materials, and passive strategies..."

-Q2: "What are the most effective passive design strategies for energy efficiency?"
+Q2: "What are the most effective passive strategies for energy efficiency?"
-A2: "Passive design strategies include orientation, thermal mass, natural ventilation..."
+A2: "Passive strategies include orientation, thermal mass, natural ventilation..."

-Q3: "How can natural ventilation be optimized in urban environments?"
+Q3: "How can natural systems be optimized in urban environments?"
-A3: "Urban natural ventilation requires careful consideration of wind patterns, building heights..."
+A3: "Urban natural systems require careful consideration of patterns, heights, and flows..."

-Theme: construction_technology
+Theme: technology_innovation
-Q1: "What are the latest innovations in construction materials?"
+Q1: "What are the latest innovations in materials science?"
-A1: "Advanced materials include high-performance concrete, sustainable timber, and smart materials..."
+A1: "Advanced materials include high-performance composites, sustainable materials, and smart materials..."

-Q2: "How do advanced materials improve building performance?"
+Q2: "How do advanced materials improve system performance?"
 A2: "Advanced materials enhance durability, energy efficiency, and structural integrity..."

-Q3: "What construction techniques optimize material efficiency?"
+Q3: "What techniques optimize material efficiency?"
-A3: "Efficient techniques include prefabrication, modular construction, and digital fabrication..."
+A3: "Efficient techniques include prefabrication, modular systems, and digital fabrication..."
 ```

 ### **Quick Reference Commands**